Learning Plans - Making basic template changes

 Editing the Target Table Columns

 Use the tools to rename, add or remove as required.
-You can drag and drop the text boxes, using the arrow icons, to change their order in the table (the top one appearing on the left and so on).
+Like comment boxes, you can drag and drop the text boxes, using the arrow icons, to change their order in the table (the top one appearing on the left and so on).

 If you are editing a template that is already in use in your school, be cautious about deleting columns.
 If you delete a column, and Save your changes, that column will be removed from any existing learning plans.
 Any information in that column, for any pupil, will also be deleted.
 Re-adding the column will not restore the data.